DallanQ/terraforming_mars_ares_expedition/QA.md

 [solo-mode-identical-phase-selectiondraw](https://boardgamegeek.com/thread/2701856/solo-mode-identical-phase-selectiondraw)

-> If the same phase card that I selected emerges after drawing from the dummy hand, do I play the phase twice?
+> In solo mode, if the same phase card that I selected emerges after drawing from the dummy hand, do I play the phase twice?

 No, you don't.
 You just play that phase once and you will have the action bonus for playing the card for it.
 It would just be like if you were playing with another player and both played the same action.

 [first-solo-play-a-few-clarifications](https://boardgamegeek.com/thread/2721839/first-solo-play-a-few-clarifications)

-> In Novice mode at what point do you raise the oxygen or temperature 2 steps when the AI uses all 5 phase cards?
+> In Solo mode in Novice mode at what point do you raise the oxygen or temperature 2 steps when the AI uses all 5 phase cards?
+Is it as soon as the AI plays that last phase card (so before the phases actually play out) or at the end of that round?

 You raise oxygen or temperature right after you move the tracker cube one spot up, after the round of the 5th card.
 This means: a) you fully play both phases you and the AI played, and once you start to prepare the next round (shuffle AI cards and move the tracker) you will raise one of the tracks; b) you will do this a total of 4 times (in novice means you do a total of 8 raises, 4x2)

-> In Novice mode do you have to raise either oxygen or temperature 2 steps and can’t raise each once instead?
+> In Solo mode in Novice mode do you have to raise either oxygen or temperature 2 steps and can’t raise each once instead?

+Quoting: "Increase oxygen OR temperature 2 steps after advancing the dummy player's cube."
 The rules specifically state that you can raise one or the other and not both.

 > The rules say the solo game ends when the AI has played its final phase card but does it actually mean at the end of that round?